htrgouvea/research/README.md

 - Your contributions and suggestions are heartily ♥ welcome.
 [See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page](https://github.com/htrgouvea/htrgouvea.github.io/issues) and for security issues, see here the [security policy.](./SECURITY.md) (✿ ◕‿◕)

+- If you are interested in providing financial support to this project, please visit: [heitorgouvea.me/donate](https://heitorgouvea.me/donate)

 ---

 ### License